airsonic/airsonic.github.io/pages/contribute.md

 ##### Translations

-We provide a [platform](https://hosted.weblate.org/projects/airsonic/develop/) to translate Airsonic in more than 25 languages.
+A [Transifex repo](https://www.transifex.com/airsonic/airsonic/) has been set up to help translate Airsonic in more than 25 languages.

-Thanks to Weblate for hosting the translations platform !